FHantke/brave-browser-wiki/Home.md

 ```

 ## Build Brave
-The default build is debug.
+The default build is component.
 ```
-# start the debug compile
+# start the component build compile
 npm run build
 ```